 Milestone 13.1: The NCW/MWCA confirmed that the draft amendments to the LDO were still with the office of the legal draftsperson.
-The NCW convened regular consultations with senior representatives from the Ministry of Land to expedite the passage of the amendments.
-However, the NCW suggested that the Ministry of Land had gradually diverted attention away from amending the LDO in favour of creating entirely new land laws to replace the LDO.
-Civil society confirmed this gridlock, noting that this may delay or postpone the completion of this milestone.
+The NCW convened regular consultations with senior representatives from the Ministry of Land to expedite the passage of the amendments.6 However, the NCW suggested that the Ministry of Land had gradually diverted attention away from amending

-Milestone I3.2: Although the multistakeholder meeting on joint ownership was completed by the midterm, the end of term saw little, if any, further progress.
+Milestone 13.2: Although the multistakeholder meeting on joint ownership was completed by the midterm, the end of term saw little, if any, further progress.
 The NCW confirmed that the issue of joint ownership continued to be discussed at an internal forum, but noted that the topic was highly contested.
-This forum-distinct from that charged with monitoring progress on LDO amendments and joint ownership (Milestone I3.3)-comprised government and civil society stakeholders and met on a monthly basis.
+This forum-distinct from that charged with monitoring progress on LDO amendments and joint ownership (Milestone 13.3)-comprised government and civil society stakeholders and met on a monthly basis.

-According to the Centre for Equality and Justice (CEJ), civil society remains committed to ensuring formal recognition of joint ownership of state land and continues to explore different ways of expediting such recognition.
-This may include, for instance, introducing joint ownership as a criterion for, or component of, foreign-funded development projects.
+According to the Centre for Equality and Justice (CEJ), civil society remains committed to ensuring formal recognition of joint ownership of state land and continues to explore different ways of expediting such recognition.10 This may include, for instance, introducing joint ownership as a criterion for, or component of, foreign-funded development projects.11

-Milestone 13.3: Apart from general monthly meetings arranged by the NCW, a formal multistakeholder committee did not exist to oversee and/or monitor amendment of the LDO.
+Milestone 13.3: Apart from general monthly meetings arranged by the NCW, a formal multistakeholder committee did not exist to oversee and/or monitor amendment of the LDO.12